Watson throws 5 TDs, 3 to Fuller; Texans top Falcons 53-32

+“Playing with Hop, like I always say, is easy,” Fuller said.
+“He gets a lot of coverages thrown his way, and I feel like that’s why they brought me here, to help him out.
+It took me a while, but I finally had this big game, so I’m just trying to help … out.”

-HOUSTON (AP) — Deshaun Watson threw for a career-high 426 yards and tied his personal best with five touchdown passes, including three to Will Fuller to lead the Houston Texans to a 53-32 win over the Atlanta Falcons on Sunday.
+Watson threw for a career-high 426 yards and his five touchdowns tied a personal best.

 A week after scoring a season-low 10 points in a loss to Carolina, Watson and Houston’s offense bounced back on a day he was 28 of 33 and became the first player to top 400 yards passing against the Falcons since Week 16 of 2012.
+It was the second-most points in franchise history behind the 57 they scored in a win over the Titans in 2017.

+Watson is the first player in NFL to throw for at least 400 yards and five touchdowns with five incompletions or fewer in a game in NFL history.

+“Will did a heck of a job and … DeAndre, he did a heck of a job of allowing Will to get open with double coverage and setting the routes up for him,” Watson said.

+Hopkins, who had 88 yards receiving on Sunday, was proud that the attention on him helped Fuller to his big day.

+“Not a lot of people want to go out there and just line up a man against me unless they really believe in him,” Hopkins said.
+“But that’s why we have guys like Will, the tight ends and the running backs to step up when there are two or three guys on me.”

-Fuller had a career-best 217 yards receiving and Darren Fells had two touchdown grabs for the Texans (3-2) and Carlos Hyde added a rushing TD.
+Fuller’s 14 receptions and three TD catches are tied with Andre Johnson for the most in a game in franchise history.
+Darren Fells had two touchdown grabs for the Texans (3-2) and Carlos Hyde added a rushing TD.

 Houston’s beleaguered offensive line didn’t allow a sack on Sunday after giving up 18 through the first four games.